 The course offers the student an opportunity to learn basic guitar technique and rudimentary music reading skills through group instruction, supervised practice, and frequent evaluation.
-Each student must provide his/her own guitar.
+Each student is expected to provide his/her own guitar, but this is not mandatory.
 No previous musical experience is required.
+The course meets the Arts and Aesthetics breadth requirement.
 Offered Fall and Spring semesters.